TRON-Bioinformatics/neofox/docs/source/04_developer_guide.md

 Build the models into Python code with `make models`.

-Build the HTML documentation with `make html`.
+Build the HTML documentation with `make html` (this requires membership of the docker group).